-Informed choices about your child’s communication and education options gives you the best possible start in their life as you navigate their care pathways in the national systems.
+Informed choices about your child’s communication and education options gives you the best possible start in their life as you navigate their care pathways in the national social systems and make pivotal decisions.

 To make fully-informed decisions, you need to: